Love All Play (novel series): Anime

 An anime television series adaptation was announced on August 7, 2021.
 The series is animated by Nippon Animation and OLM and directed by Hiroshi Takeuchi, with Tomoko Konparu handling series' composition, Riko Kaneda designing the characters, and Yuki Hayashi composing the series' music.
 It aired from April 2 to September 24, 2022, on ytv, NTV, and other channels.
 The first opening theme song is "Haru Tsubame" (春玄鳥) by Hey!
 Say!
 JUMP, while the ending theme song is "Lyra" (ライラ, Raira) by Longman.
 The second opening theme song is "Sandersonia" (サンダーソニア, Sandāsonia) by Hey!
 Say!
 JUMP, while the second ending theme song is "Kaze no Naka" (風の中) by Rei Yasuda.
-Crunchyroll has licensed the series outside of Asia.
+Crunchyroll streamed the series outside of Asia.
 Medialink licensed the series in Southeast Asia, South Asia, and Oceania minus Australia and New Zealand.

 Episode list

 Manga

 A manga adaptation with art by Dam Miyata was serialized online via Shueisha's Tonari no Young Jump website from April 8, 2022, to October 28, 2022.
-It has been collected in two tankōbon volumes.
+It was collected in three tankōbon volumes.